strome-org/microsoft-365-docs-test/microsoft-365/managed-desktop/working-with-managed-desktop/updates.md

 title: How updates are handled in Microsoft 365 Managed Desktop
 description:
 keywords:
-ms.prod: W10
-ms.mktglfcycl: manage
-ms.sitesec: library
+ms.service: m365-managed-desktop
 author: jdeckerms
-ms.localizationpriority: high
+ms.localizationpriority: medium
-ms.date: 04/15/2018
+ms.date: 06/06/2018
 ---

 # How updates are handled in Microsoft 365 Managed Desktop